 Robyn Brawley is an internationally acclaimed dancer, choreographer/director and master teacher.
-She has danced with some of the greats in classical ballet - Nureyev, Antoinette Sibley, Jürgen Schneider (Ballet Master in movie Turning Point) and directed by Sir Robert Helpmann (Starred in Movie Red Shoes) and Vera Volkava).
+She has danced with some of the greats in classical ballet - Nureyev, Antoinette Sibley, Jürgen Schneider (Ballet Master in Turning Point) and directed by Sir Robert Helpmann (Red Shoes) and Vera Volkava).
 Robyn has performed with The Australian Ballet, Royal Swedish Ballet, International Dance Company - Japan, and the Russian Balalaika Ensemble.